fechan/fechan.github.io/minisign/conventions.md

 layout: minisign
 ---
 ## Terms
 * **Iconicity** refers to the ability for sign languages to directly represent aspects of referents using its phonology.
-For example, the MiniSign word <span class="small-caps">[SCISSORS](/minisign/dictionary#scissors)</span> is signed by making a handshape that is iconic of a pair of scissors.
+For example, the MiniSign word [<small-caps>SCISSORS</small-caps>](/minisign/dictionary#scissors) is signed by making a handshape that is iconic of a pair of scissors.
 * **Non-manual markers** or **non-manuals** refers to morphemes signed without the hands, that may be co-articulated at the same time as manual signs.

 ## Phonological transcription